datlb90/flint-web-crawler/README.md

 ## Constraints & Assumptions

 - Domain-scoped only: Only crawl links belonging to the configured domain (defaults to flintk12.com) or any of its subdomains.
-The allowed domain can be configured per-crawl via `CrawlOptions.allowedDomain`.
 External links are ignored entirely, and redirects that end outside the allowed domain are skipped.

+- Bounded traversal: A maximum page limit is enforced to prevent runaway crawling on large sites.
+Max pages is an upper bound, not a target: The crawler stops when either the page limit is reached **or** there are no more eligible pages left in the queue.

 - Static HTML only: The crawler fetches HTML responses and parses the DOM.
 It does not execute JavaScript or render client-side navigation.

-- Bounded traversal: A maximum page limit is enforced (user-configurable) to prevent runaway crawling on large sites.

 - Deterministic results:
     - The crawler produces the exact same output every time you run it with the same input.
     - The crawler processes pages sequentially, so the order in which pages are discovered is always the same.
     - Multiple URLs can refer to the same page.
 Normalization ensures they map to a single canonical URL, preventing accidental duplication.

-- Max pages is an upper bound, not a target: The crawler stops when either the page limit is reached **or** there are no more eligible pages left in the queue.
-A page is only counted if it is within the allowed domain (configurable, defaults to `flintk12.com`), responds successfully, and returns HTML content.
-Error responses, non-HTML content, out-of-domain URLs, and duplicates (after normalization) are skipped and not counted toward the page total.

 - Graceful error handling: 404s, 500s, network errors, and non-HTML content are skipped safely.